Built-in Scenarios¶

 Inspect the YAML¶

-Every built-in scenario is a standard YAML file on disk.
-View it with sonda scenarios show:
+Every scenario in the catalog is a standard YAML file on disk.
+View it with

 # CPU spike: periodic CPU usage spikes above threshold.